getsentry/sentry-ruby/MIGRATION.md

 ## API Changes

-This section will use code examples to guide you through the changes required for the migration.
+In this section, we provide code examples to guide you through the changes required for the migration.

 **Installation**